PhD Projects

 Sarah Dekeyser

 In Europe and worlwide, the attrition rate among teachers is rising.
 One of the key determinants underlined is level of burnout.
-On this basis, the PhD focuses on the facotr of teachers' occupational stress and burnout.
-Using both qualitative and quantitative methods, the project aims to shed lights on the emotional competencies that influence level of stress, anxiety, and burnout among prospective teachers.
+This PhD project focuses on the factor of pre-service teachers' occupational stress and burnout.
+Using both qualitative and quantitative methods, the project aims to shed lights on the emotional competencies that influence level of stress, anxiety, and burnout during the practicum in pre-service teachers' curriculum.

 Charlotte Rodriguez Conde

-Supervisor : Florence Stinglhamber, Nele De Cuyper, Hans de Witte
+Supervisors : Florence Stinglhamber, Nele De Cuyper, Hans De Witte

 During the Covid-19 pandemic, employers made extensive use of short-time work (STW) compensation schemes (sometimes called “temporary unemployment”).
 In Belgium alone, more than one million workers were affected by STW at the peak of the crisis.
 Because such a measure saves jobs and alleviates deprivation of financial resources in the short term, it is usually considered beneficial for employees with overall positive outcomes on job attitudes and well-being.
 Yet, STW may have a dark side.
 First, it may be a disruptive event that indicates a threat to employment and employability.
 Second, it may trigger feelings of being instrumentalized by the organization and undermine the relationship between the organization and employees on an ongoing basis.
 Accordingly, the PhD project aims to investigate the bright and dark sides of STW and the impact of this policy instrument on job attitudes, well-being, and career-related outcomes in the long term.